Algafix/OSNMA/README.md

 ===

 This repository partially contains data, information and ideas regarding an ongoing PhD research.

-Please don't publish your own results based on OSNMA ideas and optimizations read on this repository until they have been scientifically disclosed.
-I will update this note once that happens.
+Please do not plagiarize OSNMA ideas and optimizations read on this repository until they have been scientifically disclosed, so you can reference them.

 I strongly believe in open-source software and free access to knowledge, and this whole project remains open to honour these ideals.

-However, this approach by my side requires the uttermost respect to the research integrity and ethics by anyone accessing this repository.
+However, this approach by my side requires the uttermost respect to the research integrity and ethics by anyone accessing the repository.

+Publication list:
+* "OSNMAlib: An Open Python Library for Galileo OSNMA," _NAVITEC_, Noordwijk, Netherlands, 2022. [[link](https://ieeexplore.ieee.org/document/9847548)]
+  * Some sections are a bit outdated.
+* "Improving Galileo OSNMA Time To First Authenticated Fix." _arXiv preprint_ arXiv:2403.14739, 2024. [[link](https://arxiv.org/abs/2403.14739)]
+  * This work has been submitted to the IEEE for possible publication.
+* "GNSS Recordings for Galileo OSNMA Evaluation", _IEEE Dataport_, 2024. [[link](https://dx.doi.org/10.21227/a0nm-kn45)]
+  * Dataset used for the "Improving Galileo OSNMA Time To First Authenticated Fix" manuscript.
+* "OSNMAlib Improvements and Real-Time Monitoring of Galileo OSNMA," _ICL-GNSS_, 2024.
+  * Will be linked after the conference takes place.

-In case of doubt, contact me at aleix.galan[@]kuleuven.be
+In case of any doubt, contact me at aleix.galan[@]kuleuven.be

 Thank you.